Boshin War: Resistance of the Northern Coalition

-Hokkaidō campaign
+Hokkaido campaign

 Creation of the Ezo Republic

-Following defeat on Honshū, Enomoto Takeaki fled to Hokkaidō with the remnants of the navy and his handful of French advisers.
-Together they organized a government, with the objective of establishing an independent island nation dedicated to the development of Hokkaidō.
+Following defeat on Honshū, Enomoto Takeaki fled to Hokkaido with the remnants of the navy and his handful of French advisers.
+Together they organized a government, with the objective of establishing an independent island nation dedicated to the development of Hokkaido.
 They formally established the Republic of Ezo on the American model, Japan's only ever republic, and Enomoto was elected as president, with a large majority.
 The republic tried to reach out to foreign legations present in Hakodate, such as the Americans, French, and Russians, but was not able to garner any international recognition or support.
 Enomoto offered to confer the territory to the Tokugawa shōgun under Imperial rule, but his proposal was declined by the Imperial Governing Council.

 During the winter, they fortified their defenses around the southern peninsula of Hakodate, with the new fortress of Goryōkaku at the center.
 The troops were organized under a Franco-Japanese command, the commander-in-chief Ōtori Keisuke being seconded by the French captain Jules Brunet, and divided between four brigades.
 Each of these was commanded by a French non-commissioned officer (Fortant, Marlin, Cazeneuve, Bouffier), and were themselves divided into eight half-brigades, each under Japanese command.